jspaleta/sensu-explained/plugin_of_the_month/slack-plugin.md

 * **message_prefix**: static text to prepend to pre-formatted event notices sent by the slack handler.
 * **fields**: Array of client attributes to include in the pre-formatted message
 * **message_template**: ERB template file for message content.
 This template will have access to the `@event` variable, a ruby hash object representation of the Sensu event data passed to the handler executable via stdlin. `@event['client']` and `@event['check']` hold the corresponding client and check information.
-* * **payload_template**: ERB template file for the Slack payload.
-If this template option listed above will be overridden.
+* **payload_template**: ERB template file for the Slack payload.
+If this template option is used, most of the formatting options listed above will be overridden.

 * _HTTP Proxy_:  post message to a http proxy via `Net::HTTP::Proxy`
     * **proxy_address**: proxy address